A classification of modular compactifications of the space of pointed elliptic curves by Gorenstein curves: Classification of semistable Gorenstein modular compactifications of

 \section{Classification of semistable Gorenstein modular compactifications of $\mathcal{M}_{1,n}$}

 Our goal in this section is to prove Theorem \ref{thm:classification}, classifying the modular compactifications of $\mathcal{M}_{1,n}$.
 To aid our classification, we introduce the notion of the combinatorial type of a curve in $\mathcal{U}_{1,n}$.
-This is analogous to the dual graph of a nodal curve, with the difference that the combinatorial type also keeps track of elliptic $m$-fold singularities. \begin{definition} Let $C$ be a connected, proper, reduced, 1-dimensional scheme over an algebraically closed field $k$ with (at worst) nodes and elliptic Gorenstein singularities.
-The \emph{combinatorial type of $C$} consists of the following data: \begin{enumerate} \item A set $V$ of \emph{vertices}, equal to the set of components of $C$; \item A set $E$ of \emph{singularities}, equal to the set of singular points of $C$; \item A \emph{genus function} $g : V \cup E \to \N$ taking a component of $C$ to its genus of its normalization and taking each singularity of $C$ to its genus as a singularity. \item An \emph{incidence function} $i : V \times E \to \{ 0, 1 \}$ taking $(v,e) \mapsto 1$ if $e \in v$ and $0$ otherwise. \end{enumerate}
+This is analogous to the dual graph of a nodal curve, with the difference that the combinatorial type also keeps track of elliptic $m$-fold singularities.

+\begin{definition} Let $C$ be a connected, proper, reduced, 1-dimensional scheme over an algebraically closed field $k$ with (at worst) nodes and elliptic Gorenstein singularities.
+The \emph{combinatorial type of $C$} consists of the following data: \begin{enumerate} \item A set $V$ of \emph{vertices}, equal to the set of components of $C$; \item A set $E$ of \emph{singularities}, equal to the set of singular points of $C$; \item A \emph{genus function} $g : V \cup E \to \N$ taking a component of $C$ to its genus of its normalization and taking each singularity of $C$ to its genus as a singularity. \item An \emph{incidence function} $i : V \times E \to \{ 0, 1 \}$ taking $(v,e) \mapsto 1$ if $e \in v$ and $0$ otherwise. \item A \emph{marking function} $x : V \to 2^{\{ 1,\ldots, n\}}$ taking a component $v$ to the set of indices of the markings incident to $v$. \end{enumerate}

-Two combinatorial types $\Gamma_1 = (V_1, E_1, g_1, i_1)$ and $\Gamma_2 = (V_2, E_2, g_2, i_2)$ are \emph{isomorphic} if there is a bijection $f : V_1 \cup E_1 \to V_2 \cup E_2$ so that \begin{enumerate} \item $f(V_1) \subseteq V_2$ and $f(E_1) \subseteq E_2$; \item $g_1 = g_2 \circ f$; \item $i_1(v,e) = i_2(f(v), f(e))$ for all $(v,e) \in V_1 \times V_2$. \end{enumerate}
+Two combinatorial types $\Gamma_1 = (V_1, E_1, g_1, i_1, x_1)$ and $\Gamma_2 = (V_2, E_2, g_2, i_2, x_2)$ are \emph{isomorphic} if there is a bijection $f : V_1 \cup E_1 \to V_2 \cup E_2$ so that \begin{enumerate} \item $f(V_1) \subseteq V_2$ and $f(E_1) \subseteq E_2$; \item $x_1 = x_2 \circ f$; \item $g_1 = g_2 \circ f$; \item $i_1(v,e) = i_2(f(v), f(e))$ for all $(v,e) \in V_1 \times E_1$. \end{enumerate}

 \end{definition}

 Let $\mathcal{Z}_\Gamma$ be the locus in $\mathcal{U}_{1,n}$ of curves with combinatorial type $\Gamma$.
 These loci have a natural structure of locally closed substack of $\mathcal{U}_{1,n}$.
 (This follows from the fact that the deformations of a curve preserving its singularities form a closed subspace of the full deformation space of the curve.
 See \cite[Lemma 2.1]{smyth_mstable2}, for example.)
 Note that for each $n$, there is a finite set of isomorphism classes of combinatorial types of curves in $\mathcal{U}_{1,n}$ and altogether the $\mathcal{Z}_\Gamma$'s form a stratification of $\mathcal{U}_{1,n}$ into locally closed substacks.